openresty/stapxx/README.markdown

 This tool has relatively high overhead especially for processes without (clever) custom allocators (but still *way* faster than Valgrind memcheck).
 So be careful when using this tool in production.
 Only use this tool in production when you really have a leak.

+Please note that the `realloc` function in some builds of glibc may not have correct argument values, so you *may* see false positives on code paths doing `realloc`.

 Author
 ======